1969 Northern Ireland riots: Wednesday 13 August

 The first disturbances in Belfast took place on the night of 13 August.
 Derry activists Eamonn McCann and Seán Keenan contacted Frank Gogarty of NICRA to organise demonstrations in Belfast to draw off police from Derry.
 Independently, Belfast IRA leader Billy McMillen ordered republicans to organise demonstrations "in support of Derry".

 In protest at the RUC's actions in Derry, a group of 500 nationalists held a demonstration outside Springfield Road police station, where they handed in a petition.
 After handing in the petition, the crowd of now 1,000–2,000 people, including IRA members such as Joe McCann, began a protest march along Falls Road and Divis Street to the Hastings Street police station.
 When they arrived, about fifty youths broke away from the march and attacked the police station with stones and petrol bombs.
 The RUC responded by deploying riot police and by driving Shorland armoured cars at the crowd.
 Protesters pushed burning cars onto the road to stop the RUC from entering the nationalist area.

 At Leeson Street, roughly halfway between the two police stations, an RUC Humber armoured car was attacked with a hand grenade and rifle fire.
 At the time, it was not known who had launched the attack, but it has since emerged that it was IRA members, acting under the orders of Belfast commander Billy McMillen.
 He also authorised members of the Fianna Éireann (IRA youth wing) to attack the Springfield Road police station with petrol bombs.
 The station also came under fire, and police fired "warning shots" in response, wounding two young men.

 In addition to the attacks on the RUC, the car dealership of Protestant Isaac Agnew, on the Falls Road, was destroyed.
 The nationalist crowd also burnt a Catholic-owned pub and betting shop.
 At this stage, loyalist crowds gathered on Shankill Road but did not join in the clashes.

 Thursday 14 August and early Friday 15 August

 On 14 August, many Catholics and Protestants living near sectarian flashpoints fled their homes for safety.

 Loyalists viewed the nationalist attacks of Wednesday night as an organised attempt by the IRA "to undermine the constitutional position of Northern Ireland within the United Kingdom".
-Contrary to loyalist belief, the IRA was actually responding to events rather than orchestrating them.
 McMillen called up all available IRA members for "defensive duties" and sent parties out to Cupar Street, Divis Street and St Comgall's School on Dover Street.
 They amounted to thirty IRA volunteers, twelve women, forty youths from the Fianna and 15–20 girls.
 Their arms consisted of one Thompson submachine gun, one Sten submachine gun, one Lee–Enfield rifle and six handguns.
 A "wee factory" was also set up in Leeson Street to make petrol bombs.
 Their orders at the outset were to "disperse people trying to burn houses, but under no circumstances to take life".